instantOS/instantos.github.io/faq.md

 there's not much reward for the work put into internationalization.
 We're sorry, but we have to prioritize other things for now.

-## How to I put things in the autostart
+## How do I put things in the autostart

 InstantOS executes a shell script at `~/.config/instantos/autostart.sh` on startup.
 You can also link or copy a `.desktop` file to `~/.config/autostart` or use a